-- Fallout New Vegas has dynamite spam.
+- Fallout: New Vegas has dynamite spam.
 When the player is at an extremely low level.
 The Powder Gangers, likely the first human enemies a player will encounter, are armed with about 3 sticks of good ol' TNT apiece.
 And will throw them en masse.
-Now, while dynamite is actually the weakest of the game's explosive weapons, it's still plenty strong enough to cripple and severely damage a low-level player, and has the largest blast radius of the thrown explosives, so good luck dodging.
+Now, while dynamite is actually the weakest of the game's explosive weapons, it's still plenty strong enough to cripple and severely damage a low-level player.
 If you abuse V.A.T.S. (or are just an extremely good shot), you can shoot the dynamite in their hands or hanging from their belt and cause the explosion to kill them, but you void the experience for killing them normally if you do so.

 - Not to mention the existence of a Grenade Machinegun.
 Take on the Boomers with one if you need to see your screen filled with as many explosions as possible.